LGBTQ rights in Singapore: Efforts to repeal 377A

 In September 2018, following the high-profile repeal of Section 377 of the Indian Penal Code by the Supreme Court of India, more than 50,000 people, including a former attorney-general and several former diplomats, signed a petition called "READY4REPEAL" urging the repeal of Section 377A as part of a major penal code review.
 However, government officials at the time refused to do so.
-Diplomat Tommy Koh and former Attorney-General Walter Woon have called on members of the LGBTQ community to challenge the law.
+The diplomat Tommy Koh and the former attorney-general Walter Woon have called on members of the LGBTQ community to challenge the law.

 Soon after the repeal of Section 377 in India in 2018, a Singaporean DJ, Johnson Ong Ming, filed a suit with the High Court arguing that Singapore's Section 377A is "in violation of human dignity".
 Section 377 of the Indian Penal Code and Section 377A of the Singapore Penal Code are effectively identical, as both were put in place by the British Empire, raising hopes in Singapore that the discriminatory law would be struck down as well.
 Singapore's High Court gave the petitioner until 20 November to submit his arguments.

-In November 2018, LGBTQ rights activist Bryan Choong Chee Hong filed another case with the Supreme Court, arguing that Section 377A is "inconsistent" with portions of Singapore's Constitution, and "is therefore void".
+In November 2018 the LGBTQ rights activist Bryan Choong Chee Hong filed another case with the Supreme Court, arguing that Section 377A is "inconsistent" with portions of the Constitution, and "is therefore void".
 According to court documents, the petitioner argues that Section 377A is inconsistent with Article 9, Article 12, and Article 14 of the Constitution.

 A third legal challenge was launched in September 2019 by Roy Tan Seng Kee, a retired medical doctor.
 Tan stated in a statement that, "by institutionalising discrimination, it alienates [LGBTQ people] from having a sense of belonging and purposeful place in our society, and prevents them from taking pride in Singapore's achievements."

-All three cases were dismissed by the High Court on 30 March 2020 in a closed-door judgement by Justice See Kee Oon.
+All three cases were dismissed by the High Court on 30 March 2020 in a closed-door judgment by Justice See Kee Oon.

 377A officially repealed

-On 21 August 2022, Prime Minister Lee Hsien Loong announced that the government would table a motion in Parliament to repeal Section 377A, effectively decriminalising male homosexual acts.
-On 20 October 2022, the government tabled the bill.
+On 21 August 2022 Lee announced that the government would table a motion in Parliament to repeal Section 377A, effectively decriminalising male homosexual acts.
+On 20 October 2022 the government tabled the bill.
 After a two-day debate, Section 377A of the Penal Code was officially repealed in Parliament on 29 November 2022.